psathyrella/partis/docs/subcommands.md

   - [annotate](#annotate) find most likely annotation for each sequence
   - [partition](#partition) cluster sequences into clonally-related families, and annotate each family
-  - [output formats](#output-formats) parsing output from annotation and partitioning
-  - [view-annotations](#view-annotations) print the annotations from an existing annotation output csv
-  - [view-partitions](#view-partitions)  print the partitions from an existing partition output csv.
+  - [view-output](#view-output) print the partitions and/or annotations from an existing output file
   - [cache-parameters](#cache-parameters) write parameter values and HMM model files for a given data set (if needed, runs automatically before annotation and partitioning)
     - [germline sets](#germline-sets)
   - [simulate](#simulate) make simulated sequences